axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/cef/cef-parser-options/_index.md

 ## pair_separator

-Specifies the character or string that separates the CEF fields from each other.
-Default value: `|` .
+Specifies the character or string that separates the key-value pairs in the extensions.
+Default value: ` ` (space).

 ## value_separator